Search Commands

 Proximity search "x y" ~z

-Useful when you want to narrow down your query.
-After the “~” operator, specify the space between words.
-Proximity limitation helps to avoid search results with words spread in unrelated documents, notes, comments, etc.
+Useful if you want to narrow your query.
+Specify the space between words after the “~” operator.
+The proximity restriction helps to avoid search results with words scattered in unrelated documents, notes, comments, etc.

 Examples: